Updated on by Sarina

-No; Polyester doesnot shrink under normal circumstances.
-It is made of synthetic fibers and hence resist shrinkage – which is in direct contrast to all other natural fibers like cotton and linen.
+No; Polyester does not shrink under normal circumstances. ie when it is washed in cold water and ironed at low heat.
+Polyester fabric is made of synthetic fibers and has good dimensional stability and resists shrinkage – which is in direct contrast to all other natural fibers like cotton and linen

 When does Polyester fabric really shrink?

 If you want to shrink polyester, you have to apply heat.
-By bringing the fabric into contact with hot water you can shrink the fibers of polyester to a degree.
+By bringing the fabric into contact with hot water you may be able to shrink the fibers of polyester to a degree.

 Use hot water setting (highest) in your washing machine with the longest wash cycle.
 You can then use the heat setting in the dryer to further shrink the fabric.
-There is no guarantee that the heat will not deform the fabric, though.
-A pressing with a moderately hot iron (not too hot and also use pressing cloth) can follow this for greater shrinkage.
+There is no guarantee that the heat will not deform the fabric, or make the fabric look worse though.
+A pressing with a moderately hot iron (not too hot and also use pressing cloth) can follow this for greater shrinkage

-Please be aware that with high heat Polyester will shrink but then it melts – yes, polyester melts in high heat.
+Please be aware that with high heat Polyester will shrink but then it melts; it melts in high heat.
 It could melt if you accidentally set your iron heat a little higher.
 If you leave the polyester garment in the dryer a little longer than necessary, the wrinkles will set almost permanently.

-How to clean/ wash polyester so that it doesnot shrink?
+This is the opposite of the first question.
+Tips to clean/ wash polyester so that it doesnot shrink?

 Check out the post on washing clothes in the washing machine for some more tips on washing

 Dry as normal.
 If you can skip the dryer altogether, well and good; just hang to dry.
 The fabric dries fast enough, without all the wrinkles after being cooped up in the dryer.

 Heat can cause shrinkage and hardness to this fabric as well as color fading.
 Anyways why should you use heat on polyester when cold water washing does a good job?